Aliases for UBE3B Gene

 GeneCards Summary for UBE3B Gene

 UBE3B (Ubiquitin Protein Ligase E3B) is a Protein Coding gene.
-Diseases associated with UBE3B include blepharophimosis-ptosis-intellectual disability syndrome and kaufman oculocerebrofacial syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
+Diseases associated with UBE3B include Kaufman Oculocerebrofacial Syndrome and Blepharophimosis.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is UBE3C.

 E3 ubiquitin-protein ligase which accepts ubiquitin from an E2 ubiquitin-conjugating enzyme in the form of a thioester and then directly transfers the ubiquitin to targeted substrates.